provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryGetAllOrdersResponse"></a>

 ### QueryGetAllOrdersResponse
-QueryGetAllOrdersResponse is a response message for the QueryGetAllOrders endpoint.
+QueryGetAllOrdersResponse is a response message for the GetAllOrders query.

 | Field | Type | Label | Description |